leafo/sitecap/README.md

 # sitecap

-Command line tool for taking screenshots of websites.
+Tool for taking screenshots of websites using Chrome CDP, available in both command line and HTTP service modes.

 ## Installation